 Nearshore outsourcing: What the noise is all about

 Now let us assume Company Z often require new recruits in Company X to contact them.
 There is a huge time difference between San Francisco and New Delhi.
 Thus, Company X decides to outsource some of the HR responsibilities like making the initial contact with recruits to an entity, Company M, located in Buenos Aires, Argentina.
 Company M, which is located in Buenos Aires is very far from San Francisco but the time differences are not much.

 The process of sending work to a country that is not very different in working style, time zone or culture is called nearshoring.
 Thus, in this case, in order to beat the time difference, Company X transferred some of the tasks from Company Z to Company M, which is located in a nearshore location, in Buenos Aires.
 Nearshore activities are offshore activities that take place in countries that are similar in time zones, culture and working styles.

 What is reshoring

 There is also another term that many people do not understand.
 It is called reshoring.
 Reshoring is a term that is used to describe the process of bringing certain tasks back to the home country, for a number of reasons.
-This might be political, economical, professional or just about anything.
+This might be political, economic, professional or just about anything.

 If we should consider the case above, Company X suddenly received a notice from its directors that Argentina was going through an emergency because of political turmoil.
 Company M was shut down indefinitely in order to avoid protests on the streets.
 Company X then decided to temporarily outsource that part of HR tasks to another company in San Francisco, Company P. Tasks that were previously nearshored to Company M were restored to Company P.

 Offshoring vs. Nearshore Outsourcing: Which is better